liantze/domain_wordlists/README.md

 ## Proper integration into hunspell?

 Probably with https://github.com/blatinier/pyhunspell?
 I have no idea how to do this yet (or whether I'll do it).

+## Acknowledgments

+MeSH® data for the medicine wordlist comes, without warranties, from [NLM®](https://www.nlm.nih.gov).
+It is downloaded on the fly, trying to get the most recent version by year.
+NLM® is in no way connected to this project apart from being the source of the used data.
+[MeSH® General Terms and Conditions](https://www.nlm.nih.gov/databases/download/terms_and_conditions_mesh.html)